sayeed1999/lightoj-tutorial-editorial-by-sayeed/1129 - Consistency Checker/Editorial.md

 To recap, a substring of a string from its 0th index is a prefix of that string.
 Like `123` is a prefix of `12345`, but `124`, `234`, or `132` is not.

-This is a great problem to start **Trie Data Structure** if you haven't already. **Tries** are an extremely special and useful data-structure that are based on the prefix of a string.
+This is a great problem to start **Trie Data Structure** if you haven't already.
+**Tries** are an extremely special and useful data-structure that are based on the prefix of a string.
 They are used to represent the **“Retrieval”** of data.

-Here are some resources you can understand and learn trie data structure:-
+Here are some resources to trie data structure you can understand and learn:-

 - [Shafaetsplanet](http://www.shafaetsplanet.com/?p=1679)
 - [HackerRank](https://m.youtube.com/watch?v=zIjfhVPRZCg&list=PLI1t_8YX-Apv-UiRlnZwqqrRT8D1RhriX&index=9&t=1s)
 - [Tushar Roy - Coding Made Easy](https://m.youtube.com/watch?v=AXjmTQ8LEoI)

-How will be the trie node?!
-Since a number can have digit only between 0-9, then the trie node will have one boolean variable and an array of trie nodes of length 10.
-Once you complete inserting the numbers as strings into the trie, you will write a function which will check if a single string is a prefix of another or not, and the function will return true or false.
-Based on that, you got your answer. :)
+### Approach:

+The best way to take the `n` numbers from the input is as strings.
+Because trie deals with the prefix of a string.
+If we want to take `n` numbers as integers, we can.
+Because integer data type can hold between `-2147483648` to `2147483647` which will be enough to hold an integer of length 1-10.
+But still that won't be a smart approach.

 ### Code: (C++ solution)
-This is an accepted solution of mine!

 ```cpp
 #include<iostream>
 #include<stdio.h>